Skip to main content

-Working in a simulated entrepreneurial setting, you and your teammates will develop an idea to solve a problem, investigate the feasibility as a business, identify competitors, develop a website and prototype and compete for a cash prize!
-During this exciting and challenging week, you will acquire leadership and team-building skills, develop new friendships and learn valuable lessons from the experts.
+Working in a simulated entrepreneurial setting, you and your teammates will develop an idea to solve a problem, investigate the feasibility as a business, identify competitors, develop a website and prototype.
+During this exciting and challenging week, you will acquire leadership and team-building skills, develop new friendships, and learn valuable lessons from the experts.

 Highlights

-Explore your business idea with new friends and developing the skills to bring a business to life.
+• Explore your business idea with new friends and develop the skills to bring a business to life.

 Things to Bring